 - When using FlexNet inventory agent to collect Oracle inventory, you need the following privileges based on the operating system of the Oracle server: - On Windows: To install FlexNet inventory agent, an account (either a Windows domain account, or a local account on the Windows server) is required with full access to the Windows Service Control Manager on the Oracle server (specifically, it must have the SC\MANAGER\ALL\ACCESS privilege).
 You must register this account in the secure Password Store on the appropriate inventory beacon. - On UNIX: To install FlexNet inventory agent on UNIX, a local account with ssh privileges is required.
 You must register this account in the secure Password Store on the appropriate inventory beacon.
 Once installed, the FlexNet inventory agent runs according to the agent inventory schedule defined through the web interface. - When using zero touch inventory collection, you need the following privileges based on the operating system of the Oracle server: - On Windows: An account (either a Windows domain account, or a local account on the Windows server) is required with full access to the Windows Service Control Manager on the Oracle server (specifically, it must have the SC\MANAGER\ALL\ACCESS privilege).
 You must register this account in the secure Password Store on the appropriate inventory beacon.
 The ndtrack relies on Windows authentication to connect to Oracle service.
 The ndtrack can collect inventory only if the SQLNet.AUTHENTICATION\SERVICES property is set to (NTS) in the sqlnet.ora file (located in the ORACLE\HOME/network/admin folder).
-You can also configure the agent to run as a specific non-Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired non-Sysdba user through the OracleInventoryUser parameter in the config.ini file.
-For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 113. - On UNIX: A local account is required that has ssh privileges.
+You can also configure the agent to run as a specific Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired Sysdba user through the OracleInventoryUser parameter in the config.ini file.
+For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 134. - On UNIX: A local account is required that has ssh privileges.
 You must register this account in the secure Password Store on the appropriate inventory beacon.
-The ndtrack runs with sudo privileges and impersonates (pretends to be) one of the accounts in the ora\dba Oracle database group.
-You can also configure the agent to run as a specific non-Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired non-Sysdba user through the OracleInventoryUser parameter in the config.ini file.
-For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 113. - When using FlexNet Beacon engine to collect inventory using any of the direct inventory collection, you need an account with read-only permissions on every Oracle database for all the tables and views needed for collecting Oracle inventory.
+The ndtrack runs as the local operating system user currently logged into the Oracle server.
+You can also configure the agent to run as a specific Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired Sysdba user through the OracleInventoryUser parameter in the config.ini file.
+For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 134. - When using FlexNet Beacon engine to collect inventory using any of the direct inventory collection, you need an account with read-only permissions on every Oracle database for all the tables and views needed for collecting Oracle inventory.
 You must record the credentials for this account in the secure Password Store on the appropriate inventory beacon.
 You also need the appropriate ODAC driver on each inventory beacon.